CURIOSSorg/curioss.org/content/news/closing-the-skills-gap--how-academic-ospos-are-leading-the way-with-open-source-internships.md

 ---
-title: Closing the Skills Gap: How Academic OSPOs are leading the way with Open Source Internships
+title: Closing the Skills Gap:How Academic OSPOs are leading the way with Open Source Internships
 image: "/images/news/closing-the-skills-gap.png"
 date: 2026-08-31
 Description: Learning from Open Source Internship Programs